ashish051321/Toolbox/README.md

 # Toolbox

-This Repo is a collection of most frequentkly used code blocks for specific things like:-
+This Repo is a collection of most frequently used code blocks for specific things like:-

 1. Ajax Request.
 2. A full screen landing page.